jacobmacdonnell/OmniPost/docs/MVP_PLAN.md

     - [ ] **Ensure** you use the **Production URL**.
 The Test URL is only for manual testing *within* the n8n editor.
     - [ ] Save the `index.html` file after updating the URL.

-- [ ] ### 4.4 Commit and Push Frontend Changes to GitHub
+- [ ] ### 3.4 Commit and Push Frontend Changes to GitHub
-    - [ ] Open your terminal and navigate to your `omnipost-ai-mvp` project root.
+    - [ ] Open your `bash` terminal and navigate to your `omnipost-ai-mvp` project root.
     - [ ] Add the frontend files to Git:
         ```bash
         git add frontend/index.html
         ```
     - [ ] Commit your changes:
         ```bash
-        git commit -m "Add initial OmniPost frontend HTML/JS"
+        git commit -m "Add OmniPost frontend HTML/JS"
         ```
     - [ ] Push to GitHub:
         ```bash